 In particular, one of our potential competitors, Coley Pharmaceutical Group, or Coley, has issued U.S. patent claims, as well as patent claims pending with the U.S. Patent and Trademark Office, that, if held to be valid, could require us to obtain a license in order to commercialize one or more of our formulations of ISS in the U.S., including AIC.
-We are seeking to have an interference proceeding declared by the U.S. Patent and Trademark Office against Coley.
-If we are unsuccessful in having the interference declared, or if we are successful but do not prevail in the proceeding, we may not be able to obtain patent protection on the subject matter of the interference, which would have a material adverse impact on our business.
-In addition, if the interference is not declared or if Coley prevails in the interference, it may seek to enforce its rights under issued claims, including, for example, by suing us for patent infringement.
-Consequently, we may seek to obtain a license to issued and/or pending claims held by Coley by paying cash, granting royalties on sales of our products or offering rights to our own proprietary technologies.
+On December 17, 2003, the United States Patent and Trademark Office declared an interference to resolve first-to-invent disputes between a patent application filed by the Regents of the University of California, which is exclusively licensed to us, and an issued U.S. patent owned by Coley relating to immunostimulatory DNA sequences.
+The declaration of interference names the Regents of the University of California as senior party, indicating that a patent application filed by the Regents of the University of California and licensed to us was filed prior to a patent application owned by Coley that led to an issued U.S. patent.
+The interference provides the first forum to challenge the validity and priority of certain of Coley's patents.
+If successful, the interference action would establish our founders as the inventors of the inventions in dispute.
+If we do not prevail in the interference proceeding, we may not be able to obtain patent protection on the subject matter of the interference, which would have a material adverse impact on our business.
+In addition, if Coley prevails in the interference, it may seek to enforce its rights under issued claims, including, for example, by suing us for patent infringement.
+Consequently, we may need to obtain a license to issued and/or pending claims held by Coley by paying cash, granting royalties on sales of our products or offering rights to our own proprietary technologies.
 Such a license may not be available to us on acceptable terms, if at all.